 Nonetheless, digging more general research on various types of Vitamin E led me to a human study on various lung functions.
 Interestingly not all Vitamin E’s are perhaps equal in interpretations.
 The study finds :

 - Gamma Tocopherols : in canolas (though technically not entirely O6 PUFAs) & soy = appears harmful to lung function.
 In the case for the Woolworth®’s cheap table spread; it appears that canolas (which according to the study is “bad” for lung function) seemed to conflict with the palm oil, which is richer in Alpha-Tocopherol; in which that appears to be neuroprotective.

 - Alpha Tocopherols: In olive oils & sunflower = appears protective to lung function.
 Interestingly this study found that Grapeseed Oils have both alpha and gamma composition, although the balance suggests it is more towards Gamma than it is Alpha.
 As according to Chris Masterjohn’s Vitamin E masterclass (16 mins onwards), Alpha-Tocopherols appears to be far more bindable to the a-TTP transporter (100%) for its uptake to the brain; as opposed to Gamma’s (3%).

 My previously beloved linseed meals?
 I may likely revise my stance on this.
 I somehow do not feel good on linseed meals throughout this year.
 Significantly noticeable psychological malaise upon next fasting windows, with hints of training performance decrements one after another.
-How do I know this?
-Self-Enquiry scrutiny spanning throughout many weeks on and off, to then month(s) of reconciling from what I’ve written.
+How do I know this? self journalling many weeks on and off, to then month(s) counting full year – of me sharing this experience for all.

 Vitamin D & K2 revisited.